rachitnigam/rachitnigam.com/content/post/first-two-years.md

 wondered if a paper submission was worth a lifelong injury (it wasn't).

 The semester rolled on and we were accepted for stage 2 of the Qualcomm proposal.
-We continued hacking on project and wrote an even stronger stage 2 proposal with real graphs.
-Emboldened but the success, we also decided to write a work-in-progress paper for LCTES 2020.
+We continued hacking on the project and wrote an even stronger stage 2 proposal with real graphs.
+Emboldened by the success, we also decided to write a work-in-progress paper for LCTES 2020.
 In parallel, I joined another project to build an intermediate language (called [FuTIL][]) for compiling high-level languages to hardware circuits.
 I convinced my collaborators for that project